-The safety of everyone using the Computer Lab is paramount and it is therefore essential that everyone both knows what to do in an emergency to evacuate a building, and are capable of doing so quickly and safely without putting themselves or others at risk.
+The safety of everyone using the Department of Computer Science and Technology is paramount, and it is therefore essential that everyone both knows what to do in an emergency to evacuate a building, and is capable of doing so quickly and safely without putting themselves or others at risk.

-If you have any disability or impairment which may give you reason to believe that evacuation could be difficult, please ensure you contact the Safety Officer to discuss ways of ensuring your safety.
+If you have any disability or impairment which may give you reason to believe that evacuation could be difficult, we recommend that you contact the Safety Officer to discuss ways of ensuring your safety.

-Please also inform the Safety Officer if you develop a condition which is temporary but could compromise your safety - broken limbs, back pain, muscular problems or impaired hearing or vision.
+We also recommend informing the Safety Officer if you develop a condition which is temporary but could compromise your safety - broken limbs, back pain, muscular problems or impaired hearing or vision.

 If it is agreed that your safety could be compromised in an emergency, the Safety Officer will carry out a PEEP assessment to ensure that your requirements can be met.